lorey/obsi/README.md

 I use with my markdown-based [Obsidian](https://obsidian.md) notes.

 ## Features
+- generation of Anki Decks from your Obsidian Vault
 - index generation for tags: create pages that list all usages of a specific tag
 - tag recommendations (based on other tags) with machine learning
 - generation of calendar-related notes: daily, weekly, and monthly notes with respective links